Recovering from Cluster B Abuse: Why Each Disorder Requires a Different Healing Path

 Rebecca, the marketing VP, had diligently worked through the grief of her narcissistic relationship.
 She understood the need to reclaim her self-worth and set boundaries.
 But when her therapist gently suggested her mother’s patterns aligned with ASPD, a different kind of terror set in.
 Her mother’s manipulations weren’t about seeking admiration; they were about pure control, often with a chilling indifference to the consequences.
 Rebecca realized her previous healing strategies, focused on emotional repair, felt insufficient against a force that seemed to lack a moral compass entirely.
 She needed to learn not just to trust her feelings, but to trust her assessment of danger, and to build a fortress of safety around herself.

 The pervasive pattern of psychological, emotional, and sometimes physical harm inflicted by individuals with Cluster B personality disorders (Antisocial, Borderline, Histrionic, Narcissistic), characterized by a disregard for others’ rights, unstable relationships, distorted self-image, and intense emotional dysregulation.
-As described by Judith Herman, MD, psychiatrist and author of Trauma and Recovery, such abuse often leads to complex trauma in survivors.
+As described by Judith Herman, MD, Clinical Professor of Psychiatry at Harvard Medical School and Cambridge Health Alliance, author of Trauma and Recovery, such abuse often leads to complex trauma in survivors.

 In plain terms: It’s the deep, layered emotional and psychological wounds that develop from being repeatedly hurt or betrayed by someone you relied on, making it hard to trust yourself or others, manage your feelings, or feel safe in the world.